Last updated on .

 Monument to Sebastián de Belalcázar

 A monument to Sebastián de Belalcázar (c.
-1490-1551), the founder of Cali, is on the hill above the museums.
-It was made by Spanish sculptor Victorio Macho (1887-1966) and inaugurated on July 25, 1937.
-The bronze statue depicts the Spanish conquistador pointing west towards the Pacific.
+1490–1551), the founder of Cali, stands on the hill just above Barrio El Peñón.
+It was created by Spanish sculptor Victorio Macho (1887–1966) and inaugurated on July 25, 1937.
+The bronze statue depicts the Spanish conquistador pointing west toward the Pacific Ocean.

 Monument to Sebastián de Belalcázar in Cali, Colombia